unit-mesh/auto-dev/README.md

 ## License

-@Thoughtworks AI EE+ Lab, with MPL 2.0
+@Thoughtworks AIEEL Team.
+This code is distributed under the MPL 2.0 license.
+See `LICENSE` in this directory.